Author: Leah Guggenmos

 We can basically divide this into two categories, fish for releasing, and fish for eating.
 Of course, the details get more complicated than that, but for our purposes we’ll keep it simple.
 If you’re looking to eat the fish you catch, there are opportunities for Rainbow Trout, Channel Catfish, Bluegill, Crappie, and Brown Trout.
 Before you get your hopes up, as a beginner in this area, you’ll probably only have luck with the first three.
 Of course, all of the above can also be released back into the water for a quick and easy outdoor adventure, along with Sunfish and Largemouth bass.
 You can add the beautiful Brook Trout to the catch and release list as well.
 This species is in the process of being introduced to the area, and is therefore illegal to harvest for food at this time.
-Learn more about this interesting Fish and Wildlife project here.
+Learn more about this interesting Fish and Wildlife project by clicking here.

 If you’re not familiar with the process of cleaning fish, releasing may be your best bet, at least for your first few times.
 Cleaning fish requires some nerve (at least for some), and while it is not always difficult, it does take some practice and equipment.
 If you are interested in trying this, here are some videos to get you started.
 (Content warning for gore.)